Securing your retirement with guaranteed income

 Retirement used to be simple.
 My uncle Dan, for example, spent his entire career with one employer.
 He retired at 65 with a pension that provided a guaranteed monthly cheque for life.
 It was a typical retirement for his generation.
 They tended not to save much for retirement because they didn’t have to.

 Unfortunately, those top-drawer defined-benefit pension plans are becoming increasingly rare.
-Fewer than 40 per cent of us have employer pensions of any kind and many of those that exist are the far less generous defined-contribution plans.
+Fewer than 40 percent of us have employer pensions of any kind and many of those that exist are the far less generous defined-contribution plans.
 If you have a defined-benefit plan (lucky you) and remain with the same employer for 40-plus years then your retirement may be very comfy.
-The rest of us have to save a lot more, manage our own investments (even if we’re not comfortable doing so) and contend with the worry about whether we’ll be enough to retire comfortably and worry free.
+The rest of us have to save a lot more, manage our own investments (even if we’re not comfortable doing so) and contend with the worry about whether we’ll be enough to retire comfortably and worry-free.

-Those who write about money are well intentioned, but lots of financial advice is either poor or unsuitable for some readers.
+Those who write about money are well-intentioned, but lots of financial advice is either poor or unsuitable for some readers.
 What good is advice on investing for retirement for someone who struggles to make ends meet?
 What’s the value of suggesting an emergency fund for someone who piles on debt?

 However, retirement comes whether you’re ready or not so even the financially challenged need to find a way to save for that inevitability.
 Whether that requires spending less on crap they don’t need (always good advice) or some other means of finding extra cash, it’s necessary.

 Depending on your situation, you might want to use some of your money to secure your retirement with sources of guaranteed income.
 With stock markets being what they are, uncertainty over health care costs and increasing life expectancies, Canadians need guaranteed income more now than ever, yet fewer people have it than ever before.
-The book will show you how to survive the unfavourable investment market conditions that can decimate your savings if you mishandle your investments.
+The book will show you how to survive the unfavorable investment market conditions that can decimate your savings if you mishandle your investments.